Tag Archives: Mark Strong

 Stockholm (2019), Ethan Hawke

-Stockholm is the the strange but true story of the infamous 1973 hostage crisis in Stockholm, Sweden.
+Stockholm is the strange but true story of the infamous 1973 hostage crisis in Stockholm, Sweden.
 The very one that gave rise to the psychological phenomenon known as ‘Stockholm syndrome’.

 I’m interested in the humour in Hawke’s performance and Rapace’s character’s emotional journey.